sympower/dt-data-load-tool/docs/website/docs/general-usage/glossary.md

 ## [Schema](schema)

-Describes the structure of normalized data (e.g., unpacked tables, column types, etc.) and provides instructions on how the data should be processed and loaded (i.e., it tells `dlt` about the content of the data and how to load it into the destination).
+Describes the structure of normalized data (e.g., unpacked tables, column types, etc.) and provides instructions on how the data should be processed and loaded (i.e., it tells `data_load_tool` about the content of the data and how to load it into the destination).

 ## [Config](credentials/setup#secretstoml-and-configtoml)